Privacy Beyond Pixels: Latent Anonymization for Privacy-Preserving Video Understanding: Evaluation Protocols

 \subsection{Utility Video Task Evaluation}

 \textbf{Action Recognition} Action recognition involves analyzing spatio-temporal video features to classify actions.
 In our framework, features are extracted from all videos using a Kinetics-pretrained video encoder.
-Then, a linear classifier is trained for evaluation on each dataset $\mathbb{D}_{reco}$, namely Kinetics400~\cite{carreira2017quo}, UCF101~\cite{soomro2012ucf101}, and HMDB51~\cite{kuehne2011hmdb}.
+Then, a linear classifier is trained for evaluation on each dataset $\mathbb{D}_{AR}$, namely Kinetics400~\cite{carreira2017quo}, UCF101~\cite{soomro2012ucf101}, and HMDB51~\cite{kuehne2011hmdb}.
+Additional action results are shown on VP-HMDB51 and VP-UCF101~\cite{li2023stprivacy}.
 Evaluation is top-1 accuracy on 5 evenly spaced clips from each test video.

-\textbf{Temporal Action Detection} Temporal action detection (TAD) is a task that involves identifying the specific time intervals within an untrimmed video where particular actions occur.
+\textbf{Temporal Action Detection} Temporal action detection (TAD) involves identifying the specific time intervals within an untrimmed video where particular actions occur.
 TAD utilizes features from a Kinetics-pretrained video encoder model.
-Given $\mathbb{D}_{tad}$, $f_A$ is used to generate anonymized feature set $\mathbb{F}_{tad} = \{\,f_A(f_E(X^{(i)})) \;|\; \forall X^{(i)} \in \mathbb{D}_{tad}\,\}$.
-Our TAD evaluation uses THUMOS14~\cite{THUMOS14} as $\mathbb{D}_{tad}$.
+Given $\mathbb{D}_{TAD}$, $f_A$ is used to generate anonymized feature set $\mathbb{F}_{TAD} = \{\,f_A(f_E(X^{(i)})) \;|\; \forall X^{(i)} \in \mathbb{D}_{TAD}\,\}$.
+Our TAD evaluation uses THUMOS14~\cite{THUMOS14} as $\mathbb{D}_{TAD}$.
 We choose one of the recent state-of-the-art methods, TriDet~\cite{shi2023tridet} with default hyperparameters to evaluate using mean Average Precision (mAP).

 \textbf{Weakly-Supervised Anomaly Detection} Weakly supervised anomaly detection (WSAD) involves localizing timestamps of anomalous (unexpected) events given long, untrimmed videos and only video-level labels.
-Our evaluation uses UCF-Crime~\cite{sultani2018real} as $\mathbb{D}_{anomaly}$.
-Given $\mathbb{D}_{anomaly}$, $f_A$ is used to create an anonymized feature set $\mathbb{F}_{anomaly} = \{\,f_A(f_E(X^{(i))}))\;|\; \forall X^{(i)} \in \mathbb{D}_{anomaly} \,\}$.
+Our evaluation uses UCF-Crime~\cite{sultani2018real} as $\mathbb{D}_{AD}$.
+Given $\mathbb{D}_{AD}$, $f_A$ is used to create an anonymized feature set $\mathbb{F}_{AD} = \{\,f_A(f_E(X^{(i))}))\;|\; \forall X^{(i)} \in \mathbb{D}_{AD} \,\}$.
 A recent state-of-the-art anomaly detection method MGFN~\cite{chen2023mgfn} is used with default hyperparameters.
 Final evaluation is given as a frame-level ROC AUC percentage.